HW-PlayersPatch/Development/README.md

-This is the GitHub repository for development of the Players Patch.
+Development repository for the Players Patch